Use this set of 12 MLK text and image pocket chart cards for reading and sight word practice.

 - Make connections.

-Continue your read-alouds with the students during the week, using the picture cards for a visual reference.
+Continue your read-aloud with the students during the week, using the picture cards for visual reference.
 At the end of the week, have the students read them independently.

 Alternative Uses For These Cards That Build A Love Of Reading